 - Reduce the amount of foods that constrict the airways.
 Foods that lead to increased phlegm production result in more constricted airways, which can cause throat clearing or a runny nose.
 Wheat, dairy products, candy, ice cream, cookies, and refined carbohydrates, such as pasta, are examples of products that could cause increased phlegm production.

 - Improve the posture.
-Make your child aware of their posture when sitting, walking, running, eating, reading, studying, watching TV, sitting in front of the computer, playing video games, using the cell phone etc. A great (and fun) exercise to improve the posture is to fill a half a saucepan with water and then put it on the head and a) walk around with it for one minute and b) sit down and rise up from a chair ten times, without spilling out the water.
+Make your child aware of their posture when sitting, walking, running, eating, reading, studying, watching TV, sitting in front of the computer, playing video games, using the mobile phone etc. A great (and fun) exercise to improve the posture is to fill a half a saucepan with water and then put it on the head and a) walk around with it for one minute and b) sit down and rise up from a chair ten times, without spilling out the water.

 - Avoid bottle feeding over breast feeding.
 It is easier to get liquid from a bottle compared to the breast.
 The flow from the bottle is faster and doesn’t require the baby to hold steady to be able to suck.
 With a bottle the child can eat and then abort in order to breathe through the mouth in a much easier way compared to the breast, which require a constant sucking.
 If a child refuses to breast feed there is a great chance that they have a blocked nose.

 - Avoid pacifier and thumb sucking.
 Although at first sight, a pacifier or sucking the thumb might seem like a good idea since the mouth is closed and the breathing occurs in and out through the nose.
 It is indeed true, but the negative impact overrides the positive.
 The tongues is forced back and doesn’t rest up in the palate as it is supposed to, instead the pacifier or the thumb takes its place.
 This establishes erroneous sucking- and swallowing reflexes.
-When the child wants comfort with a pacifier or by sucking the thumb try instead to get him or here to close the mouth and let the tongue rest in the roof of the mouth.
+When the child wants comfort with a pacifier or by sucking the thumb try instead to get him or her to close the mouth and let the tongue rest in the roof of the mouth.
 This stimuli of the palate, with the tongue, makes the child feel safe.

 - Expanding the upper jaw.
 The width and length of the upper jaw can be changed at any age, and you can accomplish this by using a so-called expander, which is fitted and placed in the palate by an orthodontist.
 A slow expansion over a six to eight month period is preferable to a fast expansion over a two to three month period, as the latter runs the risk of regression.
 Be sure to research the available options if you decide to see an orthodontist about this.
 Crooked teeth are a symptom, not a cause, so it is not just about straightening them out; the specialist should also be able to see and determine the effects of the treatment on the development of the face as a whole.
 Another option is to use the Myobrace for Kids and Teens™ that can be purchased on the Internet.
 This is a removable appliance that is placed in your childs mouth during sleep and 1-2 hours during the day.
 The treatment period is usually 12 months.